ctm/mb2-doc/README.md

 the code that balances and breaks tables down, however, that's my next item to implement after adding the UI for observing tables.

-## Tourneys
+## Pre-built Tournanment Structures

-All of the EMBARGO 2020 tournament structures and all but three of the BARGE 2019 tournament structures are implemented.
+All of the [EMBARGO 2020 tournament structures](https://irp-cdn.multiscreensite.com/7fa840da/files/uploaded/2020%20EMBARGO%20Structures.pdf) and all but three of the
+[BARGE 2019 tournament structures](https://irp-cdn.multiscreensite.com/7fa840da/files/uploaded/2019_BARGE_structures%20v2.pdf) are implemented.
 The three that aren't require some additional functionality.

 `tournament` without an argument lists the tournament structures that